 Activities > All India Conference of China Studies

 The AICCS is the flagship event of the ICS, convened annually every December, with the principal objective of spreading interest in and strengthening research on China and East Asian Studies in India.
 Each conference has a special theme.
-Moreover, it has one session in which scholars provide a survey of recent scholarship in different aspects of Chinese Studies, as also a special session wherein young China scholars present papers based on their ongoing research and get constructive feedback from the senior faculty.The AICCS thus promotes active networking among scholars and raises awareness about the research and study on China in India.
+Moreover, it has one session in which scholars provide a survey of recent scholarship in different aspects of Chinese Studies, as also a special session wherein young China scholars present papers based on their ongoing research and get constructive feedback from the senior faculty.The AICCS will also address themes related to China and East Asia besides those related to the maritime domain and promotes active networking among scholars and raises awareness about the research and study on China in India.
 This is the motivation in holding the ACICCS every year in collaboration with an academic institution/university outside Delhi, ideally – but not necessarily -where research and teaching in China Studies are conducted.

-Eight conferences have been held so far - Delhi (2006 and 2009), Jadhavpur University (2010), Central University of Hyderabad, (2011) Shantiniketan (2012), IIM-Kozhikode (2013), Benaras Hindu University (2014) and Sikkim University (2015) This year, the 9 th AICCS will be held in collaboration with Mumbai University from 12-14 December 2016.
-The special theme of the 9 th AICCS is ‘India-China Economic Relations’ and 39 selected papers will be presented in 8 sessions spread across two and a half days.
+Nine conferences have been held so far - Delhi (2006 and 2009), Jadhavpur University (2010), Central University of Hyderabad, (2011) Shantiniketan (2012), IIM-Kozhikode (2013), Benaras Hindu University (2014), Sikkim University (2015) and University of Mumbai (2016).
+The AICCS has been steadily gaining in popularity and is an eagerly awaited annual event for the young China scholars of the country.
 It is a matter of great satisfaction to us that these conferences have been steadily gaining in popularity and are an eagerly awaited annual event for the young China scholars of the country.

 Another notable feature of the AICCS is the Mira Sinha-Bhattacharjea Award – instituted in the memory of one of the finest China scholars of India, a founding member of the ICS and its former Director - for the best original paper at the AICCS.
 The selection is made by a group of senior scholars, based on methodology, argument and presentation.